Skip to main content

 12-week online course

-The 12-week online course will run from 10 June to 30 August 2024 as a fully online course that you can study from your home country.
+The 12-week online course will run from 8 June to 28 August 2026 as a fully online course that you can study from your home country.

-The 12-week online course will include live online classes and class tasks, plus seminars and tutorials between 09:00 and 14:30 UK time (British Summertime) with additional hours of guided practice and self-study.
+The 12-week online course will include live online classes and class tasks, plus seminars and tutorials between 09:00 and 14:30 UK time (British Summer Time) with additional hours of guided practice and self-study.
 We have designed this focused online course to provide you with the contact hours and practice required to help you improve your language skills and reach the entry level for your academic course.

-The deadline to apply for this course is 24 May 2024.
+The deadline to apply for this course is 01 June 2026.

-A CAS will not be issued for this course as it can not be studied from the UK.
+A CAS will not be issued for this course as it cannot be studied from the UK.

 12-week on-campus course

-The 12-week on-campus course will run from 24 June to 13 September 2024 on campus in Cardiff.
+The 12-week on-campus course will run from 22 June to 11 September 2026 on campus in Cardiff.

 The 12-week on-campus course will include live on-campus classes and class tasks, plus seminars and assessment tutorials between 09:00 and 15:00 UK time (British Summertime) with additional hours of guided practice and self-study.
+We have designed this focused in-person course to provide you with the contact hours and practice required to help you improve your language skills and reach the entry level for your academic course.

-The deadline to apply for this course is 24 May 2024.
+The deadline to apply for this course is 22 May 2026.

 Cost

-The course fee for 2024 entry is £5,220.
+The course fee for 2026 entry is £6,240.

 Entry requirements